SPUR frequently asked questions

 Everything happens in a geographical place.
 The term 'location information' can be interchanged with spatial, geospatial, geodata, and geographic information.

-- Landgate's Property Sales report allows you to search sales history for Western Australian properties
+- Landgate’s Property Sales Reports use location data to provide sales history for Western Australian properties

 The Western Australian Land Information Authority (Landgate) is the State's trusted and respected source of location information, helping to inform important decision-making in government, business and the community.
 Landgate provides a secure land titles system, impartial land valuation services and authoritative location information – all vital to the Western Australian property market and the State's economy.